sariaslaso/query-engine-RAG/README.md

 ## How the app works

 The user provides an input text and a query about this text to the user interface (UI).
-The text is read, processed, and split into sentences using the spaCy trained pipeline <en_core_web_sm>, an English pipeline trained on written web text, in order to preserve the semantics.
+The text is read, processed, and split into sentences using the spaCy trained pipeline [en_core_web_sm](https://spacy.io/models/en), an English pipeline trained on written web text, in order to preserve the semantics.